Roman

 Celerinus, lector and martyr, who in prison, by

-means of shackles, iron, and various torments,
+means of shackles, iron, and various torments, confessed

-confessed Christ invincibly, following in the
+Christ invincibly, following in the footsteps of Celerina,

-crowned with martyrdom, and of his uncles,
+his grandmother, already crowned with martyrdom, and

-camps but later soldiers of the true God, obtained
+in the camps but later soldiers of the true God, obtained

-the palms and crowns of the Lord through His
+the palms and crowns of the Lord through His glorious

-5. Poitiers in
+5. Poitiers in Aquitaine,

-Aquitaine, Saint Leonianus, priest, who is
+Saint Leonianus, priest, who is said to have

-said to have been a disciple of Saint Hilary.
+been a disciple of Saint Hilary.

-6. Gap in the
+6. Gap in the Province

-Province of Gaul, the Saints Teridius and
+of Gaul, the Saints Teridius and Remedius, bishops.

 7. Lyon in Gaul,